Skip to content

 • send_metrics boolean optional

-• Whether Wrangler should send usage metrics to Cloudflare for this project.
+• Whether Wrangler should send usage data to Cloudflare for this project.
+Defaults to true.
+You can learn more about this in our data policy.

 • limits Limits optional